dlang/DIPs/DIPs/DIP1NNN-MVF.md

 This DIP proposes a very simple path forward that will not introduce any breaking changes if users utilize the transition features being proposed.
 Within 2 years, starting from the approval of this DIP, D will be `@safe`-by-default.
 Existing users, with the flip of a compiler switch, will be able to maintain existing behavior and avoid any breaking changes.
 Using the proposed new `version` identifier, `D_SystemByDefault`, users will be able to precisely manage the transition in their code with the full power of D's exceptional meta-programming facilities.

-### Stage 1: Epoch minus 2 years: Raising Awareness
+### Stage 1: Raising Awareness
-The approval announcement of this DIP will serve as the official announcement, and the beginning of the transition, marking **Epoch minus 2 years**.
+The approval announcement of this DIP will serve as the official announcement, and the beginning of the transition, marking **Stage 1**.

 Upon approval of this DIP, a new page will be created at [dlang.org](http://dlang.org) detailing the transition plan, schedule, milestones and any additional information to help users understand when the transition will occur, how it will affect them, and how they can transition with D.  It will be updated and maintained as the transition progresses.